For a quick guide on recycling, download this short version or review the full list below.

 For mixed clean paper and plastic/metal/glass are located throughout the Clark campus in residence halls, academic buildings, administrative offices, and common areas.

 Please use the recycling bins!
 You know it’s the right thing to do!
 A recycling bin is never very far away.

-Located at 499 Park Avenue, collects and processes campus recycling.
+Collects and processes campus recycling.
 It also handles responsible recycling of hazardous materials such as florescent light bulbs; electronic waste such as computers (also called e-waste); bulky metal items such as desks.
 Disposal of oils, solvents, paints and chemicals is managed according to regulations by Facilities Management staff.
-Please call Facilities Management at +1-508-793-7566 for pick-up of any of these items.
+Please call Facilities Management at 1-508-793-7566 for pick-up of any of these items.

 Composts all used paper goods (like napkins), food scraps from the kitchen and the cafeteria, and compostable containers, cups and cutlery from the cafes.
-Please use the slots labeled compost for all of these items when eating in the Den, Jazzman’s or the Bistro.
+Please use the slots labeled compost for all of these items when eating in the Bistro.
 If it was ever alive, you can compost it!

 The city of Worcester supports single-stream recycling (combined paper, plastic, glass & metal in one receptacle), and you can get a free recycling bin for curbside pick up.
 Ask your landlord or search the web for ‘Worcester city recycling program’.